Liberty Hall Museum

 Other fun facts about Elizabeth is that at the foot of Elizabeth Avenue, the first British ship was sunk after the Declaration of Independence was signed.
 Elizabeth also produced David Naar, the first Jewish mayor of any major American community.
 Other firsts Elizabeth produced includes the first ice cream soda, the first Singer sewing machine, the first submarine, and the first assembly line automobile producer in New Jersey!

 Elizabeth is a diverse tourist destination because there are endless opportunities to soak in the local history, culture, and community.
 Take a self-guided walking tour through the mid-town district, filled with historical monuments, museums, and New Jersey landmarks.
-Plan your visit around one of the many local events, like our Waterfront Festival over Memorial Day weekend, or catch the Colombian Day Festival, which is the largest in the country.
+Plan your visit around one of the many local events, like our Waterfront Festival over Memorial Day weekend, or catch a festival during each season.
 Fill the rest of your time exploring the many unique shopping, dining, and recreational opportunities offered year-round.
 Check out our online Trip Planner to start preparing for your visit!

 Located just a few minutes from New York City, Elizabeth offers a break from the fast pace of city life while still offering residents and visitors all the amenities of life in the big city, like world-class ethnically diverse restaurants, unique shops, arts, and cultural events.
 Elizabeth is a great side-trip destination for visitors to New York (at half the cost), and we’re only a short drive from major East Coast destinations like the Jersey Shore, Atlantic City, and Philadelphia.
 With easy access to most major highways and transportation hubs, Elizabeth is the perfect destination for a weekend getaway or a weeklong vacation!